Frequently Asked Questions (FAQs) for USTAR’s SBIR-STTR Assistance Center (SSAC)

 SBIR-STTR funds can be used for the following:

-However, a reasonable fee or profit (up to 7%) can be included in the budget and these funds can be used at the discretion of the small business.
+However, a reasonable fee or profit (up to 7 percent) can be included in the budget and these funds can be used at the discretion of the small business.

 WHAT DOES THE COMPANY GIVE UP TO GET THESE FUNDS?

 Nothing.
 There is no loss of technology ownership, no loss of intellectual property and no payback of funds.
-There is a clause in the award language, authorizing the government to license the technology in a national emergency.
-This has been exercised just once in over 30 years and thousands of awards.
+There is a clause in the award language authorizing the government to license the technology in a national emergency.
+However, this has been exercised just once in over 30 years and thousands of awards.

 WHAT AGENCIES PARTICIPATE?